top of page

 NS PI

 Another requirement issue is the acceptance of post-secondary degrees.
 These degrees that are accepted for Private Eye licensing are typically in the criminal justice field.
 However, some provinces accept any post-secondary degree.
-The issue is, having an educational degree will offer almost no help to you in the Private Investigation industry.
+The issue is, having an educational degree will offer almost no help to you in the NS Private Investigation industry.

 Thinking of Becoming a Nova Scotia Private Investigator?